DatTranLK/DatTranLK/README.md

 - :school: I'm currently 4rd year student at **FPT University - Ho Chi Minh City Campus**
 - :notebook_with_decorative_cover: My major is **Software Engineering**
 - :dart: After 3 years in college, I realized my passion is a Web application.
 I always want to learn more technologies to help my knowledge expand.
 - :thinking: **“When you give joy to other people, you get more joy in return.
-You should give a good thought to happiness that you can give out.”— Eleanor Roosevelt** this quote makes me realize a lot of things so you can read and think about it :sunglasses: :sunglasses: :sunglasses:
+You should give a good thought to happiness that you can give out.”— Eleanor Roosevelt** This quote makes me realize a lot of things so you can read and think about it :sunglasses: :sunglasses: :sunglasses:

 ## GitHub Stats
 <a href="https://github.com/DatTranLK">